-- Indicators 2 (recruitment) and 3 (disciplinary) have improved the latter may be related to the changes in policy in the last year. - Indicator 4 (non-mandatory training and CPD) has deteriorated.
-Not all non-mandatory and CPD training (e.g. Nye Bevan, women of colour) are currently collected and this is being addressed. - Staff survey indicators 2 have improved, 2 have deteriorated

-Key highlights from the WDES include:

-- Representation of disabled staff increased by 1% to 11% - There remains over 950 blank records (an 89% completion rate) - Indicator 2 (recruitment) has deteriorated, and work is underway to understand why - Staff survey indicators 4 have improved, 4 have deteriorated, 1 has had no change

-Key decisions made / actions identified:

-See other commentary.

-Board Assurance Framework

-The BAF is being reviewed by ExCO and will come to the Board shortly these are required.
+Indicators 2 (recruitment) and 3 (disciplinary) have improved - the latter may be related to the changes in policy in the last year.
+Indicator 4 (non-mandatory training and CPD) has deteriorated.
+Not all non-mandatory and CPD training (e.g. Nye Bevan, women of colour) are currently collected and this is being addressed.
+Staff survey indicators - 2 have improved, 2 have deteriorated Key highlights from the WDES include: Representation of disabled staff increased by 1% to 11% There remains over 950 blank records (an 89% completion rate) Indicator 2 (recruitment) has deteriorated, and work is underway to understand why Staff survey indicators - 4 have improved, 4 have deteriorated, 1 has had no change Key decisions made / actions identified: See other commentary.
+Disko Decard Accurrence Fromework Risks: Board Assurance Framework The BAF is being reviewed by ExCO and will come to the Board shortly

-Assurance was received on directorate performance.
-Assurance was received on EDI progress and actions where
+Assurance: Assurance was received on directorate performance.
+Assurance was received on EDI progress and actions where these are required.